Context Adaptive Cooperation: Computing Model

 \section{Computing Model}

-\paragraph{Model} The system is made up of a set $\Pi$ of $n$ processes, denoted $p_1, \cdots, p_n$, that communicate using message-passing over asynchronous channels. ``Asynchronous'' means that each message can be delayed an arbitrary finite long time, and that processes can take an arbitrary but finite long time to process an incoming message.
+\paragraph{Model} The system is made up of a set $\Pi$ of $n$ processes, denoted $p_1, \cdots, p_n$, that communicate using message-passing over asynchronous channels. ``Asynchronous'' means that each message can be delayed an arbitrary finitely long time, and that processes can take an arbitrary but finitely long time to process an incoming message.
+However, channels are reliable, \ie no message is dropped.
 Among the processes, at most $t$ are Byzantine.
-A Byzantine process can arbitrarily deviate from the algorithm.
+A Byzantine process can arbitrarily deviate from its prescribed algorithm.
 The other processes (that are at least $n-t$ and at most $n$) are called correct; they follow their prescribed algorithm and do not stop prematurely.
 We assume an adversary that controls the scheduler and all Byzantine processes.
-We further assume that cryptographic primitives cannot be forged, namely, we assume an unforgeable signature scheme resistant against chosen message attacks.
+We further assume that cryptographic primitives cannot be forged, namely, we assume an unforgeable signature scheme resistant against chosen message attacks.\footnote{We conjecture that the \CAC abstraction cannot be implemented without cryptographic signatures.}

-In this paper, the word {\it message} refers to messages sent by the algorithm on the network level to implement an abstraction, they are sent and received.
+In this paper, the word {\it message} refers to messages sent by the algorithm at the network level to implement an abstraction, they are sent and received.
 The word {\it value}, on the other hand, refers to the payloads disseminated at the user level by the abstractions, they are proposed and accepted (or decided in the case of consensus).

-Finally, the \CAC abstraction uses a best-effort (unreliable) broadcast abstraction, noted \broadcast, as an underlying communication primitive.
-An invocation of $\broadcast$ \textsc{msg} by a correct process $p_i$ sends the same message \textsc{msg} to all processes in $\Pi$.
-We say that messages are ``\be-broadcast'' and ``received''.
+Finally, the \CAC abstraction uses a best-effort (unreliable as a result of process failures) broadcast abstraction, noted \broadcast, as an underlying communication primitive.
+An invocation of $\broadcast$ \textsc{msg} by a correct process $p_i$ sends the same message \textsc{msg} to all processes in $\Pi$ if not specified otherwise.\footnote{In \Cref{sec:rcons:impl}, processes $\broadcast$ messages to processes in a specific subset of $\Pi$} We say that messages are ``\be-broadcast'' and ``received''.

 \paragraph{Notations} We denote by $\langle v_1,...,v_k \rangle$ the $k$-tuple containing the sequence of $k$ values $v_1$ to $v_k$.
 The $\star$ symbol is used as the wildcard symbol (any value can be matched).